Steven Van Zandt: Career

 Van Zandt grew up in the Jersey Shore music scene, and was an early friend of Bruce Springsteen, before the formation of the E Street Band.
 The two first met when Springsteen was at the Hullabaloo club in Middletown, New Jersey, and heard Van Zandt performing "Happy Together" with the Shadows.
 They performed together in bands such as Steel Mill and the Bruce Springsteen Band.

 During the early 1970s, Van Zandt worked in road construction for two years before returning to show business.

-In 1973, he toured with The Dovells.
+In 1973, Van Zandt toured with the Dovells.
 The tour ended in Miami on December 31, 1974, with Dick Clark's Good Old Rock 'n' Roll Show at the Deauville Star Theater.

 After returning to New Jersey, Van Zandt continued wearing Hawaiian shirts because he did not particularly like winter, which was how he got the nickname "Miami Steve".

 Southside Johnny and the Asbury Jukes

-He co-founded Southside Johnny and the Asbury Jukes, in addition to The Miami Horns, who got their name from Van Zandt's nickname.
-Van Zandt helped establish the rhythm and blues oriented style of music that the band performed.
+Van Zandt co-founded Southside Johnny and the Asbury Jukes, in addition to the Miami Horns, who got their name from Van Zandt's nickname.
+He helped establish the rhythm and blues oriented style of music that the band performed.
 He also produced Southside Johnny's first three albums.
 Van Zandt wrote the bulk of the group's music, contributing substantially to its success.

 E Street Band

 Van Zandt then started to switch between writing for Southside Johnny and the Asbury Jukes and touring with the E Street Band.
 He confirmed in an interview on The Howard Stern Show that he arranged the horns on "Tenth Avenue Freeze-Out" in 1975 when Springsteen was at a loss, earning him a spot in the E Street Band shortly thereafter.
 In the Wings For Wheels documentary, Springsteen revealed that Van Zandt was partially responsible for the signature guitar line in "Born to Run," described as "Arguably Steve's greatest contribution to my music."
 Ultimately, Van Zandt officially joined the E Street Band on July 20, 1975, during the first show of the Born to Run Tour.

 In those early years, Van Zandt supplied a great deal of the lead guitar work for the band in concert, as can be seen on the 1975 concert DVD within Born to Run 30th Anniversary Edition (later released as the CD Hammersmith Odeon London '75).
-In 1984, Van Zandt left the E Street Band.
-He originally joined to see Springsteen rise in success, and once the band rose to that success he left.
-Despite leaving the band, he appeared as a special guest at some concerts on the Born in the U.S.A.
-Tour and appeared in a couple of videos, including "Glory Days".
+In early 1984, shortly before the start of the Born in the U.S.A.
+Tour, Van Zandt left the E Street Band to further his solo career.
+Despite leaving the band, he appeared as a special guest at several concerts in 1984 and 1985, and appeared in the music video for "Glory Days".